chris-hughes/ShingShang/README.md

 				Make it so only dragons can land on target squares Check what is getting logged is correct

-·         Only the correct player should be able to make a move (including endTurn)
-				sort out endturn button
-				make it so you can only move your own colour create message to wait for the other player to move

-·         Pair up the clients

 ·         Introduce nicknames and chat

 ·         Introduce basic AI (maybe use alphaBeta method https://github.com/davefowler/chess/)